๐ŸชœCivil Procedure

 Self-Check Questions

-1. Which two rules both address the adequacy of notice to parties, but in different contexts—one procedural and one substantive?
+1. Which two rules both address the adequacy of notice to parties, but in different contexts (one procedural, one substantive)?
 How do courts analyze defects under each?

 2. A plaintiff wants to add a new defendant after the statute of limitations has run.
 Which rule governs this, and what doctrine might save the claim?
-What factors would a court consider?
+What specific requirements must be met for the amendment to relate back?

 3. Compare the standards for a Rule 12(b)(6) motion to dismiss and a Rule 56 motion for summary judgment.
-At what stage does each apply, and how does the court's treatment of facts differ?
+At what stage does each apply, what does the court consider, and how does the court's treatment of facts differ?

 4. Defendant believes plaintiff's lawsuit is frivolous and wants sanctions.
 Under Rule 11, what procedural step must defendant take before filing a sanctions motion, and why does this requirement exist?